jmars/ouroboros/README.md

 * No new keyword or classes
 * no `this` keyword or automated object method scoping
 * no dynamic method lookup (`obj["func"](arg)`, including array indexing)
+* Errors trigger abort on construction
+* No try/catch blocks

 Some of these might be relaxed in the future in cases where the parser can figure out that the expression is actually static despite using dynamic syntax.